Dev43/ethinitium/contracts/challenge_day_one/04/README.md

 Challenge:

-If purchaseCredits is internal, how can we go about purchasing credits by simply sending a value transaction to the contract (aka sending ETH only, no calldata)
+If purchaseCredits is private, how can we go about purchasing credits by simply sending a value transaction to the contract (aka sending ETH only, no calldata)